 public eye

-1. (idiomatic, almost always preceded by the) The focus of public attention, the limelight.
+1. (with, definite article) The focus of public attention; the limelight.

 The chief function of an English journal is that of all other journals the world over: it must keep the public eye fixed admiringly upon certain things, and keep it diligently diverted from certain others.